 This is often the simplest step you can take to ease financial pressures and increase the amount of money you have in your pocket day-to-day.

 Maximising your income is about both securing extra income from any available sources, and making your money go further by identifying savings wherever possible.

 It is vital to think about how to maximise your income if you are struggling with debt, or finding it hard to make ends meet.
 However, whatever your financial situation, securing additional income or identifying savings can really improve your quality of life.

-Advice NI has a handy guide available to get you thinking about how you may be able to maximise your income.
+The Money Advice Service has information available to get you thinking about how you may be able to maximise your income.

 Check Your Benefit Entitlements

 It is estimated that around £200 million of benefits to older people in Northern Ireland go unclaimed every year.
 It is therefore always worthwhile for you to check that you are accessing your full benefit entitlements.